 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

-The Alerts Thresholds report allows you to easily see the thresholds in effect across multiple resources, and shows you where you have overridden thresholds or disabled alerting at other levels.
+The Alerts Thresholds report allows you to easily see the datapoint thresholds in effect across multiple resources, and shows you where you have overridden global thresholds or disabled alerting at levels other than the global level.
 You may find this report useful for reviewing:

 The first four settings, along with the final setting, that are found in the report dialog (Title, Description, Group, Format, and Generate this report on a schedule) are universal to all report types.
 To learn more about these global report settings, see Creating and Managing Reports.

 In the Alerts Thresholds Report Settings area of the report configuration dialog, shown and discussed next, specify settings particular to the Alerts Thresholds report.

 From the Group field, indicate the group that has resources for which you would like to view thresholds.
 You can use an explicit name or glob expression in this field, or you can wildcard the entire field to include all groups (i.e. not filter output by group).
 For more information on LogicMonitor’s support of glob, see Using Glob throughout your account.

 From the Resource field, indicate the resource that has datapoints you would like included in the report.
 As with the Group field, you can use an explicit name or glob expression in this field, or you can wildcard the entire field to not filter the report’s datapoint threshold output by resource.